 Subbing pays $12/hour; checks are mailed at the end of every week.
 School hours are 8am-6pm, typical shifts are 8am-1pm or 12pm-5pm (but can sometimes be flexible depending on your needs).
 Substitute teachers always work on a team with other teachers.
 Subs are required to attend a brief orientation before working, and are required to pass mandated background checks.
 If you are interested in helping out this wonderful community by spending enjoyable time with young children, please email Stephanie.

-CCS is looking for teachers to join two of our morning teaching teams this August.
-Various age groups (2–5 years old) available.
+CCS is looking for teachers to join our afternoon teaching teams this August.
+Various age groups (18 months–5 years old) and schedules available.

 The Children’s Community School is a learning community in West Philadelphia that honors and empowers children to engage their whole selves in education.
 Our children (18 months through 5 years old) engage their bodies, minds, and emotions to make meaning, form relationships, and develop an understanding of themselves as active members of a community.
 Our teachers value deep collaboration and ongoing learning, and our staff works together to support each other and build connections with families and our local community.
 For more information about our school, see childrenscommunityschool.org.

 We’re looking for energetic, committed teachers to join us in creating the school community we envision.
-In addition to creating curriculum, observing and assessing children’s learning and development, and communicating with families, our staff works together to actively improve our school.
+In addition to our work with children and families, our staff works together to actively improve our school.
 We support each other in ongoing professional development to improve our teaching, and we work collaboratively on efforts to better our school community—for instance, our ongoing efforts to work toward racial and economic justice.